weweb-assets/plugin-ghost/src/markdown/general.md

 This plugin will let you:

-- Use Airtable bases as a collection source in WeWeb
+- Use Ghost articles, authors and pages as a collection source in WeWeb